 Victoria University expertise to benefit the New Zealand Defence Force

-A new partnership between Victoria University of Wellington and the New Zealand Defence Force (NZDF) will see NZDF staff taking advantage of Victoria’s capability in strategic and security issues.
+A new partnership between Victoria University of Wellington and the New Zealand Defence Force (NZDF) will see NZDF staff taking advantage of Victoria’s strength in strategic and security issues.

 Victoria’s Centre for Strategic Studies has won a major academic contract to teach its Master of Strategic Studies to officers from the NZDF’s Advanced Command and Staff Course (ACSC), the NZDF’s premier in-house development programme.